Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-111:
+New in this latest version release-112:

 1.)
-Patch for nullref spam when a camera was not available (such as in mission control).
+Added compatability boolean parameter to Kopernicus_Config.cfg "UseIncorrectScatterDensityLogic."
+Default false.
+This is a compatability option for old modpacks that were built with the old (wrong) density logic in mind.
+Turn on if scatters seem too dense.
+Please do not use in true in new releases.

 Known Bugs: